 5/16-24 |

-Step 4 - Shank Length
+Step 4 - Shank Length of Captive Screws

 The shank length determines how long the captive screw is for the panel.
 To know the proper length needed, first decide if you will use a spring or not, the size of the retainer, the material thickness, as well as the distance between the mating parts.